MoigeMatino/data-structures-algorithms-python/introduction/is_prime/README.md

 ## is-prime

-Write a function, is_prime, that takes in a number as an argument.
+Write a function, `is_prime`, that takes in a number as an argument.
 The function should return a boolean indicating whether or not the given number is prime.

 A prime number is a number that is only divisible by two distinct numbers: 1 and itself.